khushal1198/khushal-serverSetup/README.md

 **Minimal Exposure**: Only essential ports are exposed:
 - **22**: SSH access
 - **30080/30443**: Nginx Ingress Controller (HTTP/HTTPS)
+- **31000**: Kubernetes Dashboard (HTTPS)

-**All services** are accessed through the Ingress Controller, eliminating the need for individual NodePort firewall rules.
+**Most services** are accessed through the Ingress Controller, eliminating the need for individual NodePort firewall rules.
+The Kubernetes Dashboard is an exception due to subpath routing limitations.

 ### Benefits
 ✅ **Smaller Attack Surface**: Only 3 ports exposed instead of many NodePorts